-At our clinic at The Platinum Medical Centre we are able to provide individual assessment, treatment and advice to work towards optimising your capabilities.
+We are able to provide individual assessment, treatment and advice to work towards optimising your capabilities.
 We are also able to advise on inpatient neurological physiotherapy within the Wellington Hospital if that is required or requested.

 Why specialist neurological physiotherapy?

 From initial assessment and during each follow up session.
 Your physiotherapist will assess and discuss with you how you are moving and help you identify areas to work on and improve.

 With longer standing conditions, we will be able to help you identify any habits which may have developed which can be altered to help you move forward again.

 Right from the start we will discuss with you how much or little input you may want from your physiotherapist.

 A home exercise programme is an important part of your therapy and may involve activities to help you move better, to strengthen weaker areas and to stretch.